Samiha07/project_event_management_system-main/README.md

 ```
 You can now see the preview of your image
 ⌨️  Configuring the Admin Area

-⌨️  Setting one-to-many Relations

- * There are different kinds of relationships.
-One-to-Many such as, one book as one author, one author write multiple books.
-One-to-One such as, one author has one address, one address belongs to author.

-⌨️  Many-to-many Relations

- * Many-to-Many example, a book can published in many countries or a country can publish many books.

 ⌨️  More Socialize Fields & Outputting Related Data